Chattanooga Women's Basketball Camps

 A 2004 graduate of Chattanooga, Katie earned a B.S. in Exercise Science and Health K-12.
 She is married to Nick Burrows.
 They are the parents of daughters, Jordan and Grace.

-Brittany Johnson begins her fourth season as assistant coach to women's basketball head coach Jim Foster.
+Brittany Johnson begins her fifth season as assistant coach to women's basketball head coach Jim Foster

 Johnson, an All-Big Ten Honorable Mention performer, was a four-year Scholar-Athlete and named to Academic All-Big Ten.